larsvens/auto2-ros/README.md

 http://wiki.ros.org/kinetic/Installation

 ### Devel instructions
+We try our best to follow ROS coding practices: wiki.ros.org/CppStyleGuide , https://github.com/tdenewiler/node_example
 We recommend using QTcreator https://ros-qtc-plugin.readthedocs.io/en/latest/ main IDE.

 ### Run instructions
 This section is for instructions on how to run data logging, experiments, simulations etc.